 From there, you'll make your way to Gullfoss.
 This incredibly powerful waterfall flows over a couple of tiers, plunging into a canyon below.
 There are opportunities to get up close for abstract, textural shots or to stand further away to capture the entire expanse.

 Last but not least, you'll visit the Þingvellir National Park – an important historical and geological site of Iceland.
 This is where the old parliament first convened.
 It is also where the Eurasian and North American tectonic plates meet as they drift apart.
 Dramatic fissures, mossy vegetation and deep, reflective pools of water make for a myriad of different compositions here.
 Our focus will be the charming Öxararfoss waterfall in the heart of the park itself.

 Thereafter, we'll head back to Reykjavík, arriving by the evening.
-Your photo guide will drop you off at your accommodation.
 From there, you'll be free to explore the city at your leisure – no doubt with new photography skills under your belt, a multitude of images to look over once you get home and a host of new friends to stay in touch with.

 - We offer small group tours with a maximum group size of 10-12.
 This way, you’ll get to know your photography guide and we can take you to shoot in unique places that aren’t suitable for larger groups.

 - All our guests get a free collection of post-processing videos from our award-winning photographers worth over $1,500.